In this volume, we discuss the alphabet, definite and indefinite articles, and verbs ser and estar, among other topics.

 Hopefully, this article gave you an insight of how complex and articulate these two-verb constructions can be in Spanish.
 Until next time!

-Nelson Navarrete is a Spanish Language Instructor at Berges NYC.
+Nelson Navarrete is a Spanish language instructor at Berges Institute.